 Unsalted butter, sliced into tablespoon sized slices

 1 Heat a thick-bottomed skillet on medium heat.
-Add the sliced butter (sliced so that the butter melts more evenly) whisking frequently.
+Add the butter (if you slice it, it will melt more evenly) whisking frequently.
 Continue to cook the butter.

 2 Once melted the butter will foam up a bit, then subside.
 Watch carefully as lightly browned specks begin to form at the bottom of the pan.
 Smell the butter; it should have a nutty aroma.
 Remove from heat and place on a cool surface to help stop the butter from cooking further and perhaps burning.